-Friends and family are mostly relieved to learn that I’ve abandoned my hedonistic lifestyle.
-But when the alternative is death, perpetual intoxication quickly loses its appeal.
-Despite diagnosed with pancreatitis way back in 1992, I’d been gambling with my life ever since.
-One way or another, it had to stop.
+Friends and family are, by and large, relieved to learn that I’ve finally abandoned my hedonistic lifestyle.
+But when the only outcome is death, perpetual intoxication quickly loses its appeal.
+Despite being diagnosed as suffering from acute pancreatitis way back in 1993, I continued jeopardising my health at any given opportunity.

 Upon leaving and having been diagnosed with pancreatitis – chronic this time – I’m prescribed a variety of heavy-duty painkillers to deal with continuous abdominal discomfort.
-However, the bottom line is my body cannot and will not tolerate any more alcohol.
-I am told in no uncertain terms that I will be dead in six months if I carry on like this.
-Somehow, finally, this starts to sink in.
+A surgeon takes me to one side and spells it out in no uncertain terms: my body will not tolerate any more alcohol and I’ll be dead in six months if I carry on like this.
+Despite being told the same on numerous occasions by my GP, somehow, this rather grave prognosis finally sinks in.
 Various appointments with assorted clinicians are scheduled and once home, I remain something of a shut in.
 Eating food proves to be somewhat trial and error.
 The few meals I can manage are mostly slight and I allow myself the occasional cigarette.
 My days are spent adrift in a haze of medication accompanied by hour after hour of television.

 But better that than six feet under.